kayak/redux-data-model/docs/docs/hooks.md

 id: hooks
 ---

-> WARNING: This requires the react-resux-hooks package to be installed.
+> WARNING: This requires the redux-data-model-hooks package to be installed.

-React-Resux is a hooks-first library and it provides three distinct hooks as part of its public API.
+Redux-Data-Model is a hooks-first library and it provides three distinct hooks as part of its public API.
 They are:

 ## useModelSelector
 Returns the result of a given a selector, which has the state and perhaps additional arguments as arguments.
 For